Evo Morales’ backers leaving barricades after Bolivia deal

 Morales upended politics in this indigenous-majority nation long ruled by light-skinned descendants of Europeans when he took office by vowing to reverse deep-rooted inequality.
 The economy benefited from a boom in commodity prices and he ushered through a new constitution that created a new Congress with seats reserved for Bolivia’s smaller indigenous groups while also allowing self-rule for all indigenous communities.

-But many people became disenchanted by his insistence on holding on to power.
+But many people became disenchanted by his insistence on holding on to power, seeking a fourth term after 14 years in office.
 Much of the opposition to Morales sprang from his refusal to accept a referendum that upheld term limits that barred him from seeking a fourth term in office.
 He got the courts to declare the limits a violation of his human rights to seek office.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.